Ceri Hiles

 What if something goes wrong?

-Sometimes they do!
+Sometimes it does!
 And usually this is OK.
 Effective counselling does not necessarily run smoothly, and can be challenging.
 I believe that an important part of my role is to keep open a dialogue about how the work is progressing, and to check that you feel that the work is helping.
 It is fundamental to my way of working that clients come to me because they want to and because they feel it is helping.
 While we have a working agreement, if you feel that counselling is not helping then there is no obligation to continue.

 What is the BACP and what does "accredited" mean?